CloudLabs-MOC/CloudLabs-SEED/Cryptography/TLS: Transport Layer Security/TLS-Transport-Layer-Security.md

 ### 4.3 Task 2.c.
 Certificate with multiple names

 Many websites have different URLs.
-For example,www.example.com,www.example.org,example.com all point to the same web server.
+For example, www.example.com, www.example.org, example.com all point to the same web server.
 Due to the hostname matching policy enforced by most TLS client programs, the common name in a certificate must match with the server’s hostname, or TLS clients will refuse to communicate with the server.
 To allow a certificate to have multiple names, the X.509 specification defines extensions to be attached to a certificate.
 This extension is called Subject Alternative Name (SAN).
-Using the SAN extension, it’s possible to specify several hostnames in thesubjectAltNamefield of a certificate.
+Using the SAN extension, it’s possible to specify several hostnames in the subjectAltName field of a certificate.
 To generate a certificate signing request with such a field, we can use a configuration file, and put all the necessary information in this file (the PKI lab shows how you can do everything in the command line).
 The following configuration file gives an example.
-It specifies the content for the subject field and add a subjectAltNamefield in the extension.
+It specifies the content for the subject field and add a subjectAltName field in the extension.
 The field specifies several alternative names, including a wildcard name *(*.bank32.com.)* It should be noted that the field must also include the one from the common name field; otherwise, the common name will not be accepted as a valid name.